Graduation Year: 2023

 Submitting to these festivals keeps your blood pumping.
 Just seeing a physical thing that we’ve put our blood and effort into and trying to put it into festivals.
 We’ve submitted to Sundance, South by Southwest, and Slamdance, and we should hear back soon.
-Our film is playing on March 30th (2023), I believe, at the Buskirk Chumley in Bloomington, so that’s an opportunity for students to come and
+Our film is playing on March 30th (2023), I believe, at the Buskirk Chumley in Bloomington, so that’s an opportunity for students to come and see it.

 What are some things that are happening for you after graduation?

 I think over the years, I’ve grown to find what I love, starting from media advertising and getting into the things that I’m doing now.
 I’m not quite sure what I’ll be doing after graduation, but I’ll end up somewhere in media.
-I recently interviewed with the Warriors, which was super cool, and even though I was super nervous during the interview, it was good to see that there are really not that many barriers to these opportunities.
+I recently interviewed with the Warriors, which was super cool, and even though I was super nervous during the interview, it was good to see that there are not that many barriers to these opportunities.
 You just need to keep an eye out (check out entertainmentcareers.net for media career opportunities).